enpitsuLin/milkdown-lab/packages/plugin-split-editing/README.md

   .create()
 ```

 This plugins also provide a command key named `ToggleSplitEditing` can integrate easily with the official plugin `@milkdown/plugin-menu`.
+If you want use command programmatically please reference [doc](https://milkdown.dev/commands)

 ```javascript
 import { defaultConfig, menu, menuPlugin } from '@milkdown/plugin-menu'